ThornyFFXI/tHotBar/readme.md

 Change to previous palette.

 ## Custom Icons
 The binding menu allows you to enter an image path to use your own images for any ability you want.
-If you want to replace existing icons, or add new icons, you should do so by adding them to the directory **Ashita/config/addons/tHotBar/resources**.
+If you want to replace existing icons, or add new icons, you should do so by adding them to the directory:<br>
+**Ashita/config/addons/tHotBar/resources**<br>
 You can create this directory if it does not yet exist.
 All image bindings will check config prior to checking the built in folder, so this allows you to use any file structure you want without worrying about colliding with the addon's resources.
 The preferred method is to use action ID as the filename, but that is not required.
 For example, to add a mighty strikes icon, you would use:<br>
 **Ashita/config/addons/tHotBar/resources/abilities/16.png**<br>
 and you would enter the binding as:<br>
 **abilities/16.png**<br>
 You can also use the game's item resources directly, as tHotBar will do when binding items.
 To do this, simply enter the binding as **ITEM:28540** using the item id.
 This can be found on FFXIAH.com or many other places.
 This example would show a warp ring.

 ## Custom Layouts
 If you want to adjust the layouts, the same thing applies!
+Copy the included layout from:<br>
+**Ashita/addons/tHotBar/resources/layouts**<br>
+to<br>
+**Ashita/config/addons/tHotBar/resources/layouts**<br>
-Copy the included layout from **Ashita/addons/tHotBar/resources/layouts** to **Ashita/config/addons/tHotBar/resources/layouts** prior to making changes.
+prior to making changes.
 Even if the original remains, layouts in config will always take priority.
 Make sure to click 'refresh' in the config UI to detect new or altered layouts after editing files on disk.

 ## Changing Bind Keys
 This is done in the layout file.
 Follow the instructions from the previous header to make a copy of your desired layout file, then change the DefaultMacro field in the Squares table of the layout.